mason-mx/ELK-Docker/README.md

 #### Prerequisites

 Since it is JAVA-based code, JDK is the most essential component to run it.
-To check your Java version, run the following command: 'java -version'.
+To check your Java version, run the following command: `java -version`.

 #### Installing

 * Download the [past releases](https://www.elastic.co/downloads/past-releases)
-* Extract the '.zip' or 'tar.gz' archive file
+* Extract the `.zip` or `tar.gz` archive file
 * Change the ownership of the folder

 #### Running and test